sososkxksodkd/Amogus/README.md

     while true do
         task.wait(0.1)

-        if not RyuConfig.AutoFarm and not RyuConfig.AutoQuest then continue
+        -- FIX: Die EINE Funktion, die beides steuert. if not RyuConfig.AutoFarm then
+            continue
         end

-        --// PHASE 1: TIMER-BASIERTE QUEST ANNAHME
+        --// FUSION: QUEST ANNAHME (Pure Remotes)
-        if RyuConfig.AutoQuest and RyuConfig.TargetNPC and RyuConfig.TargetNPC ~= "" then
+        if RyuConfig.TargetNPC and RyuConfig.TargetNPC ~= "" and RyuConfig.TargetNPC ~= "None" then
             if tick() - lastQuestTime >= RyuConfig.QuestInterval then
                 local npc = Workspace:FindFirstChild(RyuConfig.TargetNPC, true)
                 if npc then